Repetitions in Time

 Organism: All life forms have rhythms of activity that vary in order to support the health of that organism.
 Respiration in animals is a good example of a rhythmic activity that serves to coordinate the activity of the entire organism in order to keep it healthy.
 If the rhythm of respiration is too slow the animal will not have enough oxygen to drive metabolic processes, but if it is too fast it may cause hyperventilation–the loss of too much carbon dioxide from the blood and resultant loss of blood pressure.

-Ecosystem: Humans have intervene in natural forest fire cycles by introducing smaller, but more frequent fires.
+Ecosystem: Humans have intervened in natural forest fire cycles by introducing smaller, but more frequent fires.
 This keeps the fuel load from building up to the point where there are large, hot fires that may destroy property.
 Changing the Rhythm of fire frequency has other wider effects on the ecosystem, including changing species composition of both plants and animals, altering soil conditions and changing predator/prey relationships.

 Organisation: Businesses have financial reporting cycles that influence rhythms within the business like capital expenditures, investment strategies and wage level adjustments.
 In most cases annual reporting is sufficient, but if a business is undergoing a period of rapid growth or change it may be necessary to do more frequent financial analysis in order to keep the business healthy.